 Here's a 5-minute 2018 video of Barack Obama arguing against all of the excuses people give for not bothering to vote:

 Personally, my goal in this election is to get rid of Trump.
 And every politician who supports him.
 I think Trump is entirely dishonorable, unable to focus, and easily manipulated and that makes him very dangerous.

 I don't necessarily want the Democrats in power, but they couldn't possibly be worse than Trump, McConnell, Graham, Kavanaugh, Grassley, Cruz, Collins, McSally and all of his other enablers.
 When someone sets me on fire, I don't ask if the lake is fresh water or brackish.
 I just jump in to put out the fire.

 I'm hoping with this election, we can finally:

 OK.
 Back off my soapbox.
 Any other tips or links I should add?

 Original Version: 3/20/2020

-Be sure to fill out your US Census form this month (March 2020) at:
+Be sure to fill out your US Census form before Sep 30, 2020, at:

-Already did it last month?
+Already did it in February?
 See WARNING: Fill out the REAL US Census form.

 Back in March, you should have received an official paper mail reminder from the US Census Bureau.
 It tells you to go to the website, and gives you a 12-char "Census ID" of numbers and capital letters.